 Radiative forcing is the key metric of climate change.
 A return to radiative balance is required for Earth System Stability.
 An augmented policy focus should add to the goal of net zero emissions, supporting a new goal of net zero heating, where cooling forcings equal warming forcings, delivered primarily through enhanced albedo.
 But before we get to NZH, we need to have a period of negative EEI to expel excess accumulated energy back to space.

 Atmospheric aerosols are the most promising cooling forcing.
 Other measures include cirrus cloud thinning, snow and ice preservation, ocean methods and mirrors.
 Space based albedo technology is also possible.
-The array of proposed cooling measures are explained at Addressing the Urgent Need for Direct Climate Cooling: Rationale and Options
+The array of proposed cooling measures are explained at Addressing the Urgent Need for Direct Climate Cooling: Rationale and Options our paper for publication by Oxford Open Climate Change.

 WMO should recommend to governments to institute an international albedo governance agenda, aiming to establish a scientific body able to assess and fund albedo measures, possibly modelled on the International Astronomical Union.
 Safe, acceptable and effective international governance is essential to coordinate the required action to increase albedo.

-funding engineering, modelling and advocacy, leading to field tests under scientific and engineering management for safety, monitoring and review, reporting to an international governance body and governments, while engaging with communities, media, academia, business and the public.
+Marine Cloud Brightening could prove the most acceptable and effective way to introduce the concept of higher albedo as a climate goal, as James Hansen suggested in his Global Warming in the Pipeline paper.
+The aim should be to develop a program of political and technical implementation of MCB funding engineering, modelling and advocacy, leading to field tests under scientific and engineering management for safety, monitoring and review, reporting to an international governance body and governments, while engaging with communities, media, academia, business and the public.
 A feasibility study should be commissioned by bodies such as the UK Advanced Research and Invention Agency (ARIA) and/or other national and international agencies.

 Machine learning provides powerful tools to optimise questions such as where, when, what and how to apply cooling technologies in order to achieve best global results that most improve conditions for the whole planet, aiming for no losers.
 All major public policy interventions always generate some losers and most often who they turn out to be is unknowable at the time the policy is implemented.
 Systems are required to minimise the impact and cost of errors that can be guaranteed to emerge in some form at some time in some place.
 Old systems should only be displaced by new and better agreed methods.
 'Better' introduces all kinds of difficult value judgements.
 It's probably wise to use different language.
 Research into the use of AI for solar geoengineering offers high potential in both technology development and social acceptance as a cooling strategy.